Women's School of Planning and Architecture

-The Women's School of Planning and Architecture (WSPA) was an educational program for women interested in architecture, planning, and environmental design that presented sessions and symposia between 1976 and 1981.
-The School was founded by Katrin Adam, Ellen Perry Berkeley, Noel Phyllis Birkby, Bobbie Sue Hood, Marie I. Kennedy, Joan Forrester Sprague, and Leslie Kanes Weisman.
+The Women's Schools of Planning and Architecture (WSPA) was a program designed to support women in fields like architecture, planning, and environmental design.
+From 1976 to 1981, the program hosted sessions that brough women together to learn and collaborate.
+The program was dedicated to participant's personal and professional growth.
+WSPA was founded by Katrin Adam, Ellen Perry Berkeley, Noel Phyllis Birkby, Bobbie Sue Hood, Marie I. Kennedy, Joan Forrester Sprague, and Leslie Kanes Weisman.

+History

+WSPA was originally founded in 1974 for a two-week event where only female architect can attend.
+This event was too create a non-hierarchical environment to promote collaboration and to make the design field to be more inclusive to women.
+Eventually, the program broadened it's missions to address wider social justice issues.
+The founders used their professional experiences and social advantages to support projects like housing for low-income single parents, many of them were women from marginalized communities.

 Founding

 The founders met through professional organizations for women architects and planners (beginning in 1972) and attendance at the first U.S. conferences on women in architecture in 1974 and 1975.
 According to the 1975 WSPA brochure, these opportunities to meet and share experiences with other women professionals led them to a conviction that an alternative educational experience would be a valuable way to address the "shared common goals and interests not being met within the existing professional contexts."

 The same brochure describes the founders goals: